-Can Gameplay Have Spoilers Like Stories Can?
+Can Gameplay Mechanics Have Spoilers Like Stories Can?

 Which is why it worked so well.
-When I’d pitch the game to friends who hadn’t played it, I told them the story was compelling but I avoided spoilers.
-This is not an uncommon experience – I hadn’t yet gotten involved enough in Internet discussion forums to know the phrase “spoiler alert,” but I had my own expletive-oriented term at the time for people who spoiled things movies, games, or books indiscriminately.
+When I’d pitch the game to friends who hadn’t played it, I told them the story was compelling, but I avoided spoilers.
+This is not an uncommon experience – I hadn’t yet gotten involved enough in Internet discussion forums to know the phrase “spoiler alert,” but I had my own expletive-oriented term at the time for people who spoiled things in movies, games, or books indiscriminately.

-The insanity-meter-based controller malfunctions in ETERNAL DARKNESS: SANITY’S REQUIEM; the time limit on making major decisions in THE WALKING DEAD; being forced to decide which crew member to rescue and which to leave to die in MASS EFFECT; yanking the motion-sensing PS3 controller around in a fight-to-the-death in HEAVY RAIN, a game in which you can “beat” the game even if you get up to half of your four playable characters while playing (and so in which the fights-to-the-death take on added meaning, because they don’t just force a restart – they mean that one character’s part of the story has ended early and badly).
+The insanity-meter-based controller malfunctions in Eternal Darkness Sanity's Requiem; the time limit on making major decisions in The Walking Dead; being forced to decide which crew member to rescue and which to leave to die in Mass Effect; yanking the motion-sensing PS3 controller around in a fight-to-the-death in heavy rain, a game in which you can “beat” the game even if you get up to half of your four playable characters while playing (and so in which the fights-to-the-death take on added meaning, because they don’t just force a restart – they mean that one character’s part of the story has ended early and badly).

 As far as I can recall, all of these interesting gameplay mechanics were part of the advertising (or at least the word-of-mouth) for these games.
 They were not potential spoilers, because the game developers didn’t try to keep them secret, as is often the case with plots.
 I’ve been wondering why this is.
 The entertainment industry functions on the assumption that many people like to be surprised by plots – hence the mainstream awareness of the spoiler alert protocol.
 But there’s no similar assumption for gameplay mechanics – in fact, the opposite is usually true.